cambroise/cambroise.github.io/content/home/featured.md

 # An instance of the Featured widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: featured
-active: false
+active: true
 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 60
+weight: 45

-title: Preprint
+title: Preprints
 subtitle: ""

 content: